-The ideal habitat for diverse species of mammals, birds, reptiles & insects
+The ideal habitat for diverse species of mammals, birds, reptiles & insects!

-With its lush forests and exotic fauna which include the rare one horned rhino, the Royal Bengal tiger, crocodiles, elephants, deer and over four-hundred species of birds, Chitwan National Park offers one of the finest wildlife experience in Asia.
+With its lush forests and exotic fauna which include the rare one horned rhino, the Royal Bengal tiger, crocodiles, elephants, deer and over four-hundred species of birds, Chitwan National Park offers one of the finest wildlife experiences in Asia.
 Lying in the Terai belt, encompassed by the Churia Hills and flanked by Rapti, Reu and Narayani rivers, the park covers an area of 932 sq. km.
 Established in 1973 as the oldest National Park in Nepal, the park became a World Heritage Site in 1984.

 During the late 19th century, Chitwan was the private hunting reserve of Rana Prime Ministers.
 In 1911, a hunting party to Chitwan led by King George V, is said to have shot thirty-seven tigers and eight rhinos.
 Between 1933 and 1940, the King and his guests, is said to have killed four hundred and thirty-three tigers and fifty-three rhinos.
 By the late 1960s the population of rhinos and tigers in Chitwan had dwindled drastically due to indiscriminate hunting and poaching.
 The declaration of Chitwan as a national park in 1973 and the imposition of strict measures against poaching and unauthorized conversion of forest to farmland have helped in increasing the wildlife population.
 At present Chitwan National Park is regarded as one of the most developed and most frequently visited National Park in Nepal.

 The park’s vegetation is dominated by sal forest, open grassland sand riverine vegetation.
-There are also flowering species of trees like the sissoo, silk cotton tree and flame of the forest.
+There are also flowering species of trees like sissoo, silk cotton tree and flame of the forest.
 These trees bloom from January to early spring and fill the forest with their colorful flowers.
 The tall elephant grass dominates the grass grassland and gives it a savanna like appearance.

-The park is the home of great one- horned Indian rhino, the world’s third largest land mammal.
-They feed large on grass which is also their normal habitat and move alone or in groups.
+The park is the home of great one- horned rhino, the world’s third largest land mammal.
+They feed on grass which is also their normal habitat and move alone or in groups.
 Elephants are seen frequently at the Park.
 The Royal Bengal tiger, the most glamorous and elusive of all Chitwan’s animals, is estimated to number just about a hundred in Chitwan.
 They are by nature reclusive and do not attack unless provoked or hunting for food.
 There are four different species of deer living in the park – the barking deer, the hog deer, the sambar deer and the spotted deer.
 Over 400 different birds have been recorded here, including the Indian peafowl, the tuneful blackheaded oriole and the openbill stork.
-The park’s rivers and the swampy areas are home to various reptiles like the pythons, marsh mugger and gharial which feeds on fishes.
+The park’s rivers and the swampy areas are home to various reptiles like the pythons, marsh mugger and gharial which feed on fishes.
 The common leopard, langur and rhesus monkey also make up the park’s wildlife population.